DajahV/CODSOFT---Credit-Card-Fraud-Detection-Project/README.md

-# This is a Data Science Credit Card Fraud Detection Project iI did with CODESOFT
+# This is a Data Science Internship I participate in with CODSOFT

-This is an internship project I was assigned to by CODESOFT company.
+In this internship project I work on a develop a model that classify weither a credit card transaction is fraudulent or legitimate

 <a href> Click here to see my YouTube video for a stepwise approach I took to solve this problem